InterstellarDev-x/backend-of-course-selling-app/readme.md

 8. **nodemon**
     - **Usage**: nodemon is a utility that monitors for any changes in your source and automatically restarts your server.
 It is used during development to improve productivity.
+    - i have used in package json in script section , has a key name dev, so when we have to run , i simply write npm run dev

 ## Conclusion

 These libraries collectively help in building a robust, secure, and efficient course selling application.
 Each library serves a specific purpose, from handling HTTP requests and responses to managing data and ensuring security.

+## we used .env.exampale so i will upload this file in git hub for see users to what they have to include in .env file